 © Michèle Monico

 A life on, in and around the water has always been a part of William’s heritage.
-He started this life with his father, a scuba instructor and Search & Rescue diver, teaching him how to hold his breath, first in the pool and later in the ocean of the Pacific Northwest.
-By the age of ten, he was diving to twelve meters on a single breath of air.
+Born and raised in the Canadian Pacific Northwest in the early 1960s, he learned to freedive with his father, a scuba instructor and Search & Rescue diver.
+By the age of ten, William was diving to twelve meters on a single breath of air.

 For the next ten years, he spent most of his time swimming laps in a pool as a competitive swimmer.
 Occasionally, there was the odd foray to the ocean with his father, but mostly his focus was winning medals in the pool.

-Today, while William still competes at an international level, he shares his time between underwater filming, teaching specialty courses on breathing and breath-hold (public and corporate) as well as coaching other freediving competitors.
+Today, while William still competes at an international level, he shares his time between underwater filming, teaching specialty seminars on breathing and breath-hold as well as coaching other freediving competitors.

 Back on land, Winram also gives himself to public presentations on shark behaviour and conservation, in various parts of the globe, using the media garnered during expeditions to educate the public about true shark behaviour.